SchuhmacherAndre/pagewalk-driver/README.md

 ## What is this?
-100bandz is a .sys driver for windows, originally intented to be used as an "educational EAC anticheat bypass", but I have lost most interest in this project, this can serve as a good base to learn from/expand upon.
+pagewalk driver for windows, originally intented to be used as an "educational EAC anticheat bypass".
+This can serve as a good base to learn from/expand upon.
 There are currently a lot of features missing, like the communication implementation betweem UM and KM, but as i wrote in the roadmap, this shouldnt be hard to do - either map a rw memory area of like 2 bytes, should be plenty to communicate OR map enough for an encrypted aes string.

 ## Current Features